Last updated on December 23, 2019

-In this section we are going to continue exploring the data using the Python package Seaborn.
+In this section, we are going to continue exploring the data using the Python package Seaborn.
 We start with scatter plots and continue with

 Seaborn Scatter Plot

 Creating a scatter plot using Seaborn is very easy.
 In the basic scatter plot example below we are, as in the Pandas example, using the parameters x and y (x-axis and y-axis, respectively).
-However, we have use the parameter data and our dataframe.
+However, we have to use the parameter data and our dataframe.

 import seaborn as sns ax = sns.regplot(x="Pod size", y="Heat", data=df.query('Heat < 1400000'))

+It’s also possible to change the size of a Seaborn plot, of course.
 For more about creating Scatter Plots in Python check this YouTube Video:

 How to Carry out Correlation Analysis in Python

 Judging from above there seems to be a relationship between the variables of interest.
-Next thing we are going to do is to see if this visual pattern also shows up as a statistical association (i.e., correlation).
+The next thing we are going to do is to see if this visual pattern also shows up as a statistical association (i.e., correlation).
 To this aim, we are going to use SciPy and the pearsonr method.
 We start by importing pearsonr from scipy.stats.

 from scipy.stats import pearsonr